scottyschup/ruby-curriculum/intro-algorithms.md

 position.
 Assuming the target is reachable, use the `parent` chain to construct the series of moves.

+Be sure to make any changes to any search algorithm you previously created to make it compatible if you will have more than 2 children.

 ### Tic-tac-toe AI

 *You should have extended your TreeNode to have multiple children before